raykallen/aiq-research-assistant/deploy/workbench/README.md

 ## Project Overview

-The main research agent is written in LangGraph and managed using NVIDIA NeMo Agent Toolkit (AIQ).
+The main research agent is written in LangGraph and managed using NVIDIA NeMo Agent Toolkit.
 The research agent provides a unique deep research capability with these features:

 - **Deep Research**: Given a report topic and desired report structure, an agent will do the following:
   1. Create a report plan